Ivana Kirilenko

-Ivana Kirilenko (born 21 June 2000) is a Croatian footballer who plays as a forward for ŽNK Split and the Croatia women's national team.
+Ivana Kirilenko (born 21 June 2000) is a Croatian footballer who plays as a forward for Spanish club DUX Logroño and the Croatia women's national team.

 Club career

 In 2020, Kirilenko played for Split in the UEFA Women's Champions League.

 International career

 Kirilenko was capped for Croatia at senior level during the UEFA Women's Euro 2022 qualifying.